Kyle Carter - Executive Director

-Mary Stevenson - Executive Director
+Mary Stevenson - Development Director

 Mary has been Executive Director since she had dark(er) hair, it is time for her to move to a gentler role: Development Director (or any other fancy title that will allow her to continue doing mission appeals and visiting the COAR children staff, and people of Zaragoza and El Salvador!)